 Method 1: Preparing to Wire Your Subs to Bridged Amp

 Find the specification labels for your system.
 An amp label should be placed near the speaker output jack.
 It should indicate the amp’s output power (measured as Watts) along with the minimum impedance, measured in Ohms.

 The bridged mode should have a label near the speaker output jack that indicates the maximum output power (measured in Watts) and the minimum impedance (measured in Ohms).
 This is because you will need to use a higher impedance to run a bridged setup.
 You should label your sub-woofers with an impedance (in Ohms), and a power input (in Watts).

 A two channel amp can be bridged to one channel, and a four channel amp into two channels.
 Bridging the amplifier channel increases the power output.
-An amplifier is usually bridged to combine two channels to power one subwoofer, or to combine four channels into powering two subwoofers.
+Most of the time, you connect an amplifier to use two channels to power one subwoofer or four channels to power two subwoofers.

 Most amps for home theater are stable at 4 ohms when they are bridged.
 Most car amplifiers are capable of 2 ohms.

 These values should be written down.
-At least Four Channel Amp values should be written down.
+At least Four Channel Amplifiers values should be written down.

 - Amp Bridged Output Power

 Calculate the impedance total of all your speakers.
 Add up the speaker impedance numbers for each speaker to get this figure.
 The impedance should be equal to or less than the channel’s minimum impedance.
 It shouldn’t exceed 16 Ohms unless the amp is specifically rated for higher impedance values.